esallychang/BIOF521_Spring2022/_episodes/05-RNAseq_Counting_Reads.md

 ## Conclusions

 In this tutorial we have seen how reads (FASTQ files) can be converted into counts.
-We have also seen QC steps that can be performed to help assess the quality of the data.
-A follow-on tutorial, **RNA-seq counts to genes**, shows how to perform differential expression and QC on the counts for this dataset.
+We have also seen QC steps that can be performed to help assess the quality of the data in relation to its distribution on the reference genome.
+The next tutorial, **RNA-seq counts to genes**, shows how to perform differential expression and QC on the counts for this dataset.

 > ## What other aspects of Quality Control could we look at for our RNAseq reads?
 > The reads could be checked for: